guille-mas/docker-environment-demo/readme.md

 ### Initial setup

-Run `make all` will perform the following actions:
+Run `make all` from the root of this repo.
+The command will perform the following actions:

 - Build two custom docker images based on an ubuntu distro, with PHP 7.4 and Apache: `befeni/server:1` and `befeni/server:1-development` \
 The only difference between both is the presence of PHPUnit on the development image.